scalabli/quo/.github/ISSUE_TEMPLATE/feature_request.md

 **Did I help**

-If I was able to resolve your problem, consider [sponsoring](https://ko-fi.com/gerrishon) my work on Quo
+If I was able to resolve your problem, consider [sponsoring](https://ko-fi.com/scalabli) our work on Quo